yegor256/blog/_posts/2019/jun/2019-06-11-where-do-you-seek-help.md

 slow because it was doing this and that, and when they restarted it it was repeating this and that...
 Long story short, I had no idea what they were talking about, even though I was a user of PostgreSQL for many years.
 My first reaction was:
-"Have you posted a question on StackOverflow yet?"
+"Have you posted a question on Stack Overflow yet?"
 They answered:
 "We still _hope_ that that won't be necessary."
 I replied, surprised: "Huh?"

 <!--more-->

 {% jb_picture_body %}

-Why was [StackOverflow](https://stackoverflow.com) their last resort?
+Why was [Stack Overflow](https://stackoverflow.com) their last resort?
 They didn't explain, but I believe I know the answer: they would feel ashamed.
-For them StackOverflow is a place for losers who can't solve problems by themselves.
+For them Stack Overflow is a place for losers who can't solve problems by themselves.
 It is a place for those who are not worth the money their <del>owners</del> bosses pay them.
 It is a place where lazy programmers ask questions and expect answers